Strong gravitational-wave lensing posterior odds: Discussion and conclusions

 In terms of quantifying the detectability of these strongly lensed gravitational waves, there exist recent, seminal frequentist approaches~\citep{Barsode:2024zwv}, which employ similar strategies to~\cite{Haris2018IdentifyingMergers}.
 In these works, the trials factor originating from the many pairs of events is included.
-Because the Bayes factor is used as a ranking statistic against a background, we would not expect the "birthday problem" nor the discussion on selection effects to alter the robustness of detection claims using these methods.\footnote{It is however worth noting that the selection effects can change how optimal the ranking statistic being used in these frequentist tests is. } Since detection is quantified using p-value type tests (by treating the Bayes factor as a ranking statistic), an incorrect population model cannot lead to a false claim of lensing detections, alleviating the potential bias in using a potentially incorrect population model.
-Thus, the estimates for the detection probabilities in these works are expected to be fully robust.
+Because the Bayes factor is used as a ranking statistic against a background, we would not expect the \textquotedblleft birthday problem\textquotedblright nor the discussion on selection effects to alter the robustness of detection claims using these methods.\footnote{It is however worth noting that the selection effects can change how optimal the ranking statistic being used in these frequentist tests is. } Furthermore, since detection is quantified using p-value type tests (by treating the Bayes factor as a ranking statistic), an incorrect population model in the Bayes factor definition does not immediately lead to a false claim of lensing detections, although an incorrect population model in constructing the background for the ranking statistic can.
+The background requires only knowledge of the unlensed population, and so it is robust to uncertainties in the lensed population -- though an incorrect population model in the ranking statistic would lead to sub-optimal detection efficiency.
 For realistic detection estimates, using frequentist-style methods, we therefore refer the interested reader to~\cite{Barsode:2024zwv}.